 If you actually had to look up all of the statutes and codes involved as well as knowing the correct case law to reference in the letters, this would be a daunting task.
-It’s even a daunting task to try to tell you how to do one.

 You can repair your own credit yourself.
 There are several basic guidelines, and knowing them will help get you started.